outde-xyz/website/content/Discussions/2020-04-29_graf_semirings.md

 Monoids and semirings are a very abstract perspective of grammars, and I rushed through them in a (failed?) attempt to keep the post at a manageable length.
 But behind all that math is the simple idea that syntacticians, and linguists in general, don't need to worry that a categorical grammar formalism is somehow irreconcilable with the fact that acceptability judgments are gradient.
-Even if don't factor that out as a performance phenomenon, even if we want to place it in the heart of grammar, that does not require us to completely retool our grammar formalisms.
+Even if we don't factor out gradience as a performance phenomenon, even if we want to place it in the heart of grammar, that does not require us to completely retool our grammar formalisms.
 The change is largely mathematical in nature and doesn't touch on the things that linguists care about.
 Linguists care about representations and how specific parts of those representations can interact.
 In the mathematical terms I used in this post, those issues are about the shape of the formula for computing $G(o)$ for some object $o$.